Three Wise Drafts.Mar 17, 2019

 Wow, this really is the craft of writing!
-You'll be referring back to lessons from the Ninety Day Novel course - the lesson in ornamentation for instance - bringing to your work the things you love in life to increase your passion for it, using the 'leitmotif' and repetition or recurrence to develop the reader's attachment to the book.
+You'll be referring back to lessons from our novel writing course - the lesson in ornamentation for instance - bringing to your work the things you love in life to increase your passion for it, using the 'leitmotif' and repetition or recurrence to develop the reader's attachment to the book.
 The book is layered and compact and becoming something hard and shiny.

 You'll get a surge of joy and confidence with every decision you make, you'll laugh at the overwritten prose of the first draft, and delete it with pleasure at your progress as a writer.

 You will have made your manuscript presentable using the tools we share at the Editing Course.
 It must look formal for your own sense of pride and to get ready for presentation to others in a way that does not distract from their enjoyment.
 No typos, grammar issues etc.

 Now you can start to show your work to your fellow writers at The Novelry and even book a call with a tutor to assess how it's going at the level of the writing itself.